Financial-Times/origami-website/_tutorials/build-service.md

 <aside><a href="https://codepen.io/ft-origami/pen/GBXgZa" class="o-typography-link--external" target="\_blank" rel="noopener">Show me the CodePen</a></aside>

-You won't see anything yet, but the classes and the data attribute will be working together to center our content across a span of 8 columns when we add the CSS to our page.
+You won't see anything yet, but the classes and the data attribute will be working together to center our content across a span of 8 columns when we add the <abbr title="Cascading Style Sheets">CSS</abbr> to our page.

 For now, let's finish putting together the content of our page.

-## Component HTML
+## Component <abbr title="Hypertext Markup Language">HTML</abbr>
 With the exception of JavaScript-only components, all of Origami's components rely on markup.
 This markup, combined with the styling and the functionality, is what determines how a component will look and behave on a page.

 <aside>A single component can have many variations, and all the variations for all components can be found in the <a href="https://registry.origami.ft.com/components">Origami Registry</a>.</aside>